FH3D/Klipper-Config/README.md

-# Klipper-Firmware
+# Klipper_cfg.

-## Voron 2.4 300 double SKR 1.4 Turbo Klipper-Config
+## This is my klipper config - Voron2.4 / 300 with two SKR´s

+# please use on your own risk